Lower School Curriculum

 Music and Band

 Movement, rhythm, and repetition are all part of music education—an essential aspect of the Lower School experience.
 In weekly classes, we use the Kodály Method to introduce children to elements of rhythm and tone through folk songs, games, dances, and Orff instruments (tonal devices such as xylophones, metallophones, and glockenspiels).
-By the end of grade 3, students learn how to play recorders, read notation, and play the pentatonic scales.
+By the end of third grade, students learn how to play recorders, read notation, and play the pentatonic scales.

 IDEA LAB (STEM Integration Program)